 Wisdom teeth are the third set of molars that typically emerge around the ages of 17 to 25 in the back of your mouth.
 Your dentist may recommend removing your wisdom teeth if they are impacted, coming from the wrong angle, or if your mouth is overcrowded or infected with cavities and gum diseases.
 However, the decision associated with removing your wisdom teeth is critical as it can significantly impact your oral hygiene and habits throughout your life.

-Therefore, to assist you in demystifying the procedure, here we have a brief list of questions that you should ask your dental surgeon.
+Therefore, to assist you in demystifying the procedure, here we have a brief list of questions that you should ask your wisdom teeth surgeon.

 Can wisdom teeth removal be pain-free?